Ravenbrook/mps/procedure/review.rst

 checker is any person who participates in the checking of product documents, and process brainstorming.
 All review attendees are usually checkers.
-Checkers may be asked by the leader to check with certain *checking roles* [ref?] in mind; this is to increase coverage and reduce duplication of issues.
+Checkers may be asked by the leader to check with certain *checking roles* in mind; this is to increase coverage and reduce duplication of issues.
+[Checking roles are available in mminfo:role.check.{backwards,clarity,consistency,convention,correctness,source}
+and these need to be referencable from here, possibly included in this document.
+RB 2023-01-21]

 _`.role.editor`: The *editor* edits the work to correct defects found by review.
 This is usually the author.
 The editor is the person